imnawar/T5_Project_Covid-19/project1_propsal.md

 ## Tools

-There are tools that will be used to achieve the goal of this study, such as: ```sklearn, matplotlib, pandas``` for discovering the data and train a model for instance **Linear regression.
+There are tools that will be used to achieve the goal of this study, such as: ```sklearn, matplotlib, pandas``` for discovering the data and train a model for instance **Linear regression**.
 The work will be done through Jupyter notebook.

 ## **TO DO**:
 - Explore the data and come up with EDA phases then use a ML model to fit the data.